 We can therefore with some confidence point to this event as the most severe regional drought that eastern Africa experienced in the last 750 years – an event of unprecedented severity and regional scope compared with historical climate extremes.
 We cannot be absolutely sure of its duration, but it is likely to have spanned many years – possible two decades – and its impact on the human and animal communities affected would therefore have been devastating.
 This was far worse than any drought or famine we have seen in eastern Africa in more recent times.

-In case the above isn’t sufficiently thought-provoking in the context of more recent droughts, there is also the study by Telesia M. Mutua & Sebastian N. Runguma title “Documentary Driven Chronologies Of Rainfall Variability for Kenya, 1845-1976”.
+In case the above isn’t sufficiently thought-provoking in the context of more recent droughts, there is also the study by Telesia M. Mutua & Sebastian N. Runguma titled “Documentary Driven Chronologies Of Rainfall Variability for Kenya, 1845-1976”.
 In view of the lack of hard meterological data in Kenya before the 19th century, it’s interesting to note that this study utilised archived, published and unpublished documentary evidence such as letters, journals, memoirs, diaries, travelogues, reports, monographs, and newspaper articles written by explorers, travellers, missionaries and colonial officials who lived in and travelled through Kenya and neighbouring countries such as Tanzania and Uganda during the 19th century:

 The most resourceful materials were the collection of the unpublished letters from the missionary stations, established by the Church Missionary Society (CMC) in Kenya.
 Most of these letters were very detailed because they were written by missionaries who had stayed in Kenya for many years, therefore can be considered reliable for climate interpretations.
 They were also place specific, thus showing long-term spatio-temporal variations for different parts of the country.